TGAC/RAMPART/doc/source/installation.rst

 Should you want to run the tools without referring to their paths, you should ensure the 'bin' sub-directory is on your PATH environment variable.

+Also please note that this method does not install any dependencies automatically.
+You must do this before trying to run RAMPART.

 From source